Drolla/t2ws/README.md

 ## The responder command

-The T<sup>2</sup>WS web server calls each HTTP request a responder command that has to be provided by the application/user.
-This responder command receives the entire HTTP request data in form of a dictionary, and has to provide back to the server the HTTP response data in form of another dictionary.
+The T<sup>2</sup>WS web server calls each HTTP request a responder command that has to be provided by the application.
+This responder command receives the entire HTTP request data in form of a dictionary, and it has to provide back to the server the HTTP response data again in form of another dictionary.

 ##### Responder command setup

 [t2ws::Start] in combination with [t2ws::DefineRoute] allow specifying different responder commands for different HTTP request methods and URIs.
-The T<sup>2</sup>WS web server selects the target responder command by trying to match the HTTP request methods and URIs that have been defined together with the responder commands.
-More complex method and URI patterns are tried to be matched first and simpler patterns later.
+The T<sup>2</sup>WS web server selects the target responder command by trying to match the HTTP request method and URI with the method and URI patterns that have been defined together with the responder commands.
+Complexer method and URI patterns are tried to be matched first and simpler patterns later.
 The responder command definition order is therefore irrelevant.
-An example of a set of responder commands is :
+The following line contain some responder command definition examples :

 ```
  set MyServ [t2ws::Start $Port ::Responder_General * *]